Scott Bioengineering Building, Suite 202

 Registration as a Professional Engineer

-Students may be admitted to a specific undergraduate major in this college or as undecided engineering freshmen (Engineering Open Option).
-Undecided engineering students must specify their choice of major prior to registration for the sophomore year.
+Students may be admitted to a specific undergraduate major in this college or choose to explore all areas of engineering as an Engineering Open Option student.
+Engineering Open Option students must specify their choice of major prior to registration for the sophomore year.
 Should the demand for any engineering major exceed the capacity to maintain a high-quality education, the college may find it necessary to limit enrollment in some majors.
-The undecided engineering student who wishes to transfer to one of these majors may be at a disadvantage when demand exceeds capacity.
-In general, students are better served by selecting one of the college’s majors at admission and then changing majors, if necessary, rather than entering as undecided freshmen.

 High School Graduates

-See General Policies for Undergraduate Admissions for specific College of Engineering requirements.
+See General Policies for Undergraduate Admissions for specific Walter Scott, Jr. College of Engineering requirements.
 The required units listed are minimums.
 Students desiring to enter the engineering majors are urged to take available advanced math, English, computer skills, and natural sciences classes.

 Course Placement and Advising for Freshmen

-All entering freshmen are required to take the mathematics placement examination prior to registration.
-The examination results, together with other information about students, are used by faculty advisors to counsel students.
-Those with weaknesses in mathematics may be advised to take up to five math courses (MATH 117, MATH 118, MATH 124, MATH 125, MATH 126) before enrolling in calculus (MATH 160).
+All entering first-year students are required to take the Mathematics Placement Tool prior to registration during their respective summer Ram Orientation session.
+The examination results, together with other information about students, are used by both professional and faculty advisors to counsel students.
+Before enrolling in MATH 160, students may be required to take up to five precalculus math courses (MATH 117, MATH 118, MATH 124, MATH 125, MATH 126).

 Advisors in each department are available to assist students who wish to transfer.
 Should the demand for any engineering major exceed the capacity to maintain a high-quality education, individual departments may find it necessary to enforce more stringent requirements.